 Little Yasuní

-After your hike, paddle back to Kawana Wildlife Production Lagoon, known as “Little Yasuní”.
+After your hike, head back to Kawana Wildlife Production Lagoon, known as “Little Yasuní”.
 As the day winds down, gather around a bonfire to cap off your evening.

 Day 7